swiftlang/swift/docs/Modules.rst

 These are the rules for resolving name lookup ambiguities:

-1. Declarations in the current source file are better than imported declarations.
+1. Declarations in the current source file are best.
+2. Declarations from other files in the same module [#]_ are better than declarations from imports.
-2. Declarations from selective imports are better than declarations from non-selective imports.
+3. Declarations from selective imports are better than declarations from non-selective imports.
 (This may be used to give priority to a particular module for a given name.)
-3. Declarations from other files in the same module [#]_ are better than declarations from non-selective imports, but worse than declarations from selective imports.
 4. Every source file implicitly imports the core standard library as a non-selective import.
 5. If the name refers to a function, normal overload resolution may resolve